 The day of the Lord.
 3:8-13

 Chapter 3 of this second letter of Peter, deals with the issue of the day of the Lord - "This coming", v4, the "day of God", v12, "that day", v13.
-In verse 7 Peter describes this coming day as a day when (i) the heavens and the earth will be consumed in fire, (ii) judgment undertaken, and (iii) the ungodly destroyed.
+In verse 7 Peter describes this coming day as a day when the heavens and the earth will be consumed in fire, judgment is undertaken, and the ungodly destroyed.
 In our passage for study Peter deals with the issue the seeming delay in the day of judgment and asks what sort of people we should be as we await the day of Christ's coming.

 v8-9.
 The early church expected the return of Christ within the lifetime of the apostles. cf. Jn.21:22-23.
 As the apostles began to die off, some believers started to take the view that a cataclysmic last-days judgment of the world was more myth than reality.
 The delay in Christ's return seemed to support this idea.
 Peter makes two points: First, to talk about a delay in the day of judgment is to speak in human terms.
 God is not bound by created time; he is outside time.
 Second, to speak of delay, as though God is indifferent, is to fail to see the great benefit of such a delay.
 God's kindly patience gives additional opportunities for the salvation of the lost.